 Overview

 In addition to Caller Identity authentication/verification, 9-1-1 calls and callback calls may also be subject to Resource-Priority Header (RPH) signing.
 In the context of 9-1-1 calls, a signed RPH received in an incoming INVITE message will convey to an NG9-1-1 Emergency Services Network provider that they can trust that the RPH was populated by the originating service provider, as opposed to being inserted by a threat agent.
 In the context of callback calls, a signed RPH would indicate that the NG9-1-1 Emergency Services Network provider asserts that they recognize the call is a callback call and as such that an RPH value in the ‘esnet’ namespace is appropriate.
-The SHAKEN model specified in ATIS-1000074 can be leveraged to cryptographically sign and verify the SIP RPH field in SIP INVITE messages associated with 9-1-1 and callback calls using the PASSporT extension defined in IETF RFC 8443, including the assertion values described in draft-dolly-stir-rph-emergency-services-00, and the associated Secure Telephone Identity (STI) protocols
+The SHAKEN model specified in ATIS-1000074 can be leveraged to cryptographically sign and verify the SIP RPH field in SIP INVITE messages associated with 9-1-1 and callback calls using the PASSporT extension defined in IETF RFC 8443, including the assertion values described in draft-ietf-stir-rph-emergency-services-00, and the associated Secure Telephone Identity (STI) protocols

 The framework specified in this standard supports a trust mechanism for SIP RPH values associated with emergency calls and callback calls crossing IPNNI boundaries.
 A high-level description of the RPH signing flow supported by the framework specified in this standard is as follows: